mareox/vaultwarden-ha-backup/README.md

    - **PRIMARY server**: Configured with scheduled backups at 3:00 AM and 5:00 PM daily.
    - **SECONDARY server**: No scheduled backups, only monitor-triggered backups.

+4. The script will also ask if you want to configure Keepalived for high availability:
+   - If you select yes, it will run the Keepalived setup script
+   - You'll be prompted to choose MASTER or BACKUP role
+   - You'll need to provide the local IP, peer IP, virtual IP, and authentication password

 The setup script will:
 - Verify Docker and the Vaultwarden container are installed
 - Install all scripts to `/etc/scripts/`